jobyh/tool_jasmine/README.md

 **Top tip:** This repository automatically runs its Jasmine spec this way powered by the excellent [moodle-plugin-ci](https://github.com/moodlerooms/moodle-plugin-ci).

 ## That's a bit wierd isn't it?
 Yes.
 In a nutshell tight coupling and hidden dependencies in the core APIs make it unfeasible to consume JS (even the AMD stuff) from anywhere apart from a bootstrapped LMS page.
-As [Joe Armstrong's](https://en.wikipedia.org/wiki/Joe_Armstrong_(programming)) famous observation puts it:
+As [Joe Armstrong's](https://en.wikipedia.org/wiki/Joe_Armstrong_(programming)) famous metaphor puts it:

 > "You wanted a banana but what you got was a gorilla holding the banana and the entire jungle."